 Ford is a very small town located in the state of Virginia.
 With a population of 2,500 people and just one neighborhood, Ford is the 203rd largest community in Virginia.

-When you are in Ford, you'll notice that it is more blue-collar than most other communities in America.
-41.21% of Ford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ford is a blue-collar town, with 41.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ford is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Ford who work in sales jobs (12.69%), office and administrative support (11.93%), and management occupations (6.41%).

 And if you like science, one thing you'll find is that Ford has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.